stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 ### Design

-For the particle system design we considered several alternative approaches (there are almost certainly others) for how the _trajectory_ of a particle could be specified:
+For the particle system design we considered several alternative approaches (and there are almost certainly others) for how the _trajectory_ of a particle could be specified:

 * A particle has a trajectory _function_ that calculates the position of the particle at a given instant (including any influences such as gravity, wind resistance, etc).